 Show me all the red objects – one attribute

 Show me the red triangles – two attributes

 Show me the large, red, triangles – three attributes

 Show me the thick, large, red triangles – four attributes

 Roll, slide, or both?

-This kindergarten activity helps students notice similarities in objects that slide and objects that roll and is a good opportunity to use math vocabulary.
+This kindergarten lesson helps students notice similarities in objects that slide and objects that roll and is a good opportunity for children to use math vocabulary.

 - Work with small groups of about ten students.